 After a year of lead up, Koven’s debut album Butterfly Effect is finally out today.

 It’s been a long road to here for Max Rowat and Katie Geraghty since their debut in 2013.
 Over the years, the duo has been responsible for some serious hits like “About Me,” “Never Have I Felt This,” and their remix of Tritonal’s “Getaway.”
-But without a doubt, their debut album is a bigger moment in their career.
+But without a doubt, their newest album is a bigger moment in their career.

 And it’s harder to think of a more brilliant beginning to an album than “Worlds Collide,” where Katie’s voice shines brilliantly.
 With a subtle orchestral intro, the tension builds slowly and powerfully until that heavy bassline comes in and the vocals go even higher.
 By the time the drop finally hits, you should have goosebumps over the entirety of your body and the vibes only continue further once it finally kicks into high gear.